Feminine Wellness and Vaginal Care

 - Avoid douching

-- Avoid using feminine deodorant sprays, scented pads or tampons, colored or perfumed toilet paper, bubble bath, or scented body wash
+- Avoid using feminine deodorant sprays, scented pads or tampons, colored or perfumed toilet paper, bubble bath, or scented body wash that is not gynecologist tested

 - Always wipe from front to back